neurodata/MGC-paper/ReadMe.md

 ### MATLAB

-Add all folders and subfolders of MGC to the path.
 To reproduce all figures in the draft from pre-generated results, type
 - `plot_all;`

 To re-generate results from scratch, type